twhida/csc-249-p1-simple-rpc-app/README.md

 # CSC 249 – Programming Assignment 1 – Simple RPC Client-Server App

-## Your First Network Application

 Building distributed network applications in Python is fun!

-For your first experience building a simple network application in Python, you will start with Python code taken from an online tutorial: Socket Programming in Python (Guide) by Nathan Jennings, available online at https://realpython.com/python-sockets/.
+For your first experience building a simple network application in Python, you will start with Python code taken from an online tutorial: _Socket Programming in Python (Guide)_ by Nathan Jennings, available online at https://realpython.com/python-sockets/.

 The Jennings tutorial opens with the design and implementation of an “Echo Client and Server.”
 In this simple application, the server is launched first on the local machine and makes calls to the Python sockets library to wait for a new connection.
 In a separate process on the same machine, the client establishes a network connection to the server and sends a single text message, “Hello, world” (you knew that was coming, right?)
 The server receives this message and sends it right back (“echoes”) to the client.
 The server exits after echoing the message, and the client exits after receiving the echo message.
 You are strongly encouraged to study the code, try running it, and make sure you understand how it works.
 I’ve placed the code in this Git repo [https://github.com/bcheikes/csc249-p1-simple-rpc-app], which you are welcome to clone.